Shopify Monitoring Guide

 Scale plan checks every page in your funnel every 30 seconds.
 A checkout failure is detected and alerted within 60 seconds, before more than a handful of customers encounter it.

 A 200 OK does not mean your checkout is working.
 Keyword monitoring verifies that "Add to Cart" is present in the response body.
-Catch broken deploys and theme errors that HTTP status codes miss.
+Catch broken Shopify theme deploys and app conflicts that HTTP status codes miss entirely.

 Multi-location checks from 5 regions